kdhrepos/finder/README.md

 2. __Components__ - The project consists of the following components:

-    Main
-The `main` program is the central module that coordinates the functionality of the LED and motor components.
-It includes the necessary initialization, configuration, and control logic to integrate the LED and motor functionalities.

-    Motor
-The `motor` component enables the control of a motor using software commands.
+    `Motor` : The motor component enables the control of a motor using software commands.
 It allows for setting the speed, direction, and other motor-related operations.

-    LED
-The `LED` component allows for controlling the illumination using software commands.
+    `LED` : The LED component allows for controlling the illumination using software commands.
 It provides functionalities such as turning the LED on or off, adjusting brightness, and changing colors.

 ## Getting Started